 If you are pursuing programmes in the College of Human and Health Sciences the teaching patterns will differ due to the different teaching requirements imposed by professional bodies.
 Details will be given in your College Handbook.

-In the case of two-year programmes, Part One is normally complete between September and May in Year One, with Part Two (the dissertation) beginning between either June and January or September and May in Year Two.
+In the case of Extended two-year programmes, Part One is normally complete between September and May in Year One, with Part Two (the dissertation) beginning between either June and January or September and May in Year Two.

 Some postgraduate programmes, however, teach and assess their Part One modules to a format outside the normal undergraduate teaching pattern, for example through an intensive week or weekend study with an examination at the end of the module, and/or an assignment to be completed shortly thereafter.
 Details will be given in your College Handbook.

-The structure of the academic year if you are a full-time Postgraduate Diploma student shall normally mirror that of Part One of a Taught Masters programme.
+The structure of the academic year if you are a full-time Postgraduate Diploma student shall normally mirror that of Part One of a Standard Taught Masters programme.

 If you are a Postgraduate Certificate student the structure of the academic year will be outlined in your College Handbooks.